jhaos/Paint/README.md

 # Paint

-Prácticas de la asignatura Sistemas multimedia.
-Realizado en Java con el IDE Apache Netbeans 11.
+Project of subject Sistemas multimedia in UGR.
+Build in Java with IDE Apache Netbeans 11.
+It's a paint and images editor.

+There is some problems with resizable window.